Power Laws and Benford's Law

 Pareto dist vs Benford

-This is consistent with the observation that Zipf’s law for U.S. cities does not hold, and that if anything, the U.S. city size distribution is only Pareto in one tail.
+consistent with Zipf’s law for U.S. cities.
+However, other work suggests that the U.S. city size distribution is only Pareto in one tail.